 2. (Q) What determines eligibility?

-(A) Although no rigorous requirement is placed on prior experience and career path, the typical new appointee will have just completed a Ph.D. or have up to two years postdoctoral experience.
+(A) Although no rigorous requirement is placed on prior experience and career path, the typical new appointee will have just completed a Ph.D. or have up to three years postdoctoral experience.

 3. (Q) I'm not expecting to get my Ph.D. until May of next year - am I still eligible ?